ivadomed/ivadomed/docs/source/installation.rst

    pip install -r requirements_gpu.txt

 According to `nvidia source <https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html>`_, CUDA 11 is compatible with GPUS as far back as `Kepler architecture (GeForce 6xx, 7xx, 8xx series introduced in 2012) <https://en.wikipedia.org/wiki/Kepler_(microarchitecture)>`_ as long as driver is v450+
-Cuda Compute Score needs to be > 3.5 as all GPUs listed `here<https://developer.nvidia.com/cuda-gpus>`_.
+Cuda Compute Score needs to be > 3.5 as all GPUs listed `here <https://developer.nvidia.com/cuda-gpus>`_.

 Please note that this must happens after the previous IvadoMed installation step.

-(Optional) Step 4 for Developers Install pre-commit hooks
+(Optional) Step 4 Install pre-commit hooks for Developers
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 We use ``pre-commit`` to enforce a limit on file size.